MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 # Add a custom 3D part to a step in the Dynamics 365 Guides PC app

-You can add 3D parts (models specific to your company) in Microsoft Dynamics 365 Guides by importing them.
+You can add 3D parts (objects specific to your company) in Microsoft Dynamics 365 Guides by importing them.
 A 3D part hologram helps operators find a 3D part in the real world.
-You can use a combination of third-party tools to prepare your 3D computer-aided design (CAD) models.
-For more information, see [Overview of preparing 3D models](./3d-content-guidelines/overview.md).
+You can use a combination of third-party tools to prepare your 3D computer-aided design (CAD) objects.
+For more information, see [Overview of preparing 3D objects](./3d-content-guidelines/overview.md).

 1. On the right side of the page, select the **My files** tab.